 In November 2017 the NHS announced a “medium list” of two potential options, both of which involve significant investment to improve hospital services – having reviewed a longer list against criteria developed with clinicians, patients and the public, and other stakeholders.
 Since November 2017, clinicians and health leaders in east Kent have been developing both options.

 Potential option 2 was added to the medium list in October 2017 following an offer from a local developer to build the shell of a new hospital in Canterbury and gift it to the NHS.
 It would be part of a development of 2,000 new homes, which includes an access road from the A2.

 It would be less than half the cost of building a new single site hospital on green belt land, which was ruled out because there isn’t enough national funding to pay for the estimated £700-800m cost and it would take too long to build.

 What happens next?

-These potential options will be assessed further by NHS staff, patient and public representatives against evaluation criteria to reach a shortlist for public consultation.
+These potential options were assessed further by NHS staff, patient and public representatives against evaluation criteria to reach a shortlist for public consultation.

-The assessment to reach a shortlist will look at all options to see if they deliver improvements in patient care, are accessible for patients, can be staffed, are affordable within the funds available, deliverable within the timeframe needed and support research and education.
+The assessment to reach a shortlist looked at all options to see if they deliver improvements in patient care, are accessible for patients, can be staffed, are affordable within the funds available, deliverable within the timeframe needed and support research and education.